ViktorGox/ProjectClientOnBoardGitProject/Documents/Scrum Document.md

 documented those in the Plan of Approach.
 Moving forward, I plan to maintain a balance between work and meetings to enhance my productivity for the team, ensuring active participation in our upcoming meetings.

-## Sprint 1

-### Meeting 8 - 5.12.2023

-During this meeting we discussed our progress and problems that each member encountered during the work.
-Main problem was that we all focused on creating basic frontend for all the pages we have planned.
-As a result, big components were created that were only suitable for one specific page and could not be used for other pages, which lead to lots of code duplications.
-For backend, we kept working on the database and built some starting routers for the server.
-We were only about to switch to basic js instead of typescript, so some system files and js files which had typescript code should be changed in the backend.

-Present:
-Jafar
-Justin (Scrum master)
-Ferhat
-Viktor
-Aleks
-Ruben
-Yaroslav

-Absent:
-Justin

-### Meeting 9 - 7.12.2023

-At this meeting some of our members shared that they have problems using bootstrap library for frontend styling.
-So we grouped up and helped each other to understand some basic principles of bootstrap.
-It made code with bootstrap readable for everyone and we moved on splitting our tasks.
-About three main pages were ready, and we had to finalize database design to know if we were missing something.

-Present:
-Jafar
-Justin (Scrum master)
-Ferhat
-Viktor
-Aleks
-Ruben
-Yaroslav

 ### Meeting 10 - 12.12.2023 9:30